-The London Legacy Development Corporation (LLDC) has come under fire recently for how it has spent public taxpayer and lottery money.
-It's ‘community led’ regeneration scheme for this part of Hackney Wick, adjacent to the olympic park, are historical i.e. they date back almost 10 years to when the area was mostly derelict.
-At that point they thought what would serve the public best (LLDC are a “public” body but without democratic accountability) would be a footbridge costing millions to the taxpayer, linking up developments either side of the Lea Canal.
+The London Legacy Development Corporation (LLDC) has come under fire for how it has spent public taxpayer and lottery money.
+Its ‘community led’ regeneration scheme for this part of Hackney Wick, adjacent to the Olympic park, dates back almost 10 years to when the area was mostly derelict.
+At that point they thought what would serve the public best (LLDC are a “public” body but without democratic accountability) would be a footbridge costing millions to the taxpayer (at least £3million per bridge), linking up developments either side of the Lea Canal.

 They have explained to us that building the bridge will benefit and “improve the lives” of all the communities in and around Hackney Wick and Fish Island….
 Our response is that we ARE the community and you will be deleting us in the process!

 LLDC claim to have received public support for their bridge but to this date there has been absolute overwhelming objection from the local community and general public.
 They have also refused to even look at our proposal for an alternative model or even entertain the idea that there could be a model that better reflects public interest!